Tahrim19/chatbot/README.md

 Welcome to **Chatty**!
 This is a chatbot built using **ReactJS**, **Gemini API**, and **ReactMarkdown** for dynamic, responsive, and markdown-friendly conversations. 🛠️✨

 ## 📄 Documentation
-See the medium article for detailed walkthrough! [click here](https://medium.com/@tarimbilal4/how-to-integrate-gemini-api-with-react-js-a-step-by-step-guide-383a1ab93430)
+See the article on dev community for detailed walkthrough! [click here](https://dev.to/tahrim_bilal/how-to-integrate-gemini-api-with-reactjs-a-step-by-step-guide-341b)

 ## 🎯 Features